 Personally, while I think the river and town are a beautiful sight at night, going on the boat and releasing a paper lantern on the river is not necessary.
 The boat ride was really short and not that comfortable, and releasing a paper lantern into the river every night seems like a good way to generate unnecessary waste.
 I did go on the boat but only because it was included in the “surprise” food tour that I had booked.
 I say “surprise” because I didn’t know it was going to be a food tour when I booked it (more story on that here: 12 Must Eat Food and Where to Eat in Hoi An)

 The Hoi An Night Market is just a short walk away from Thu Bon River, and I think it’s worth visiting at least once during your time in Hoi An.
 You can find some street food, and souvenirs or buy something to take back home.
 And yes, you can find silk lanterns and even get your own Ao Dai (Vietnamese dresses) to take home.

 This might just be my favorite item on the list aside from the food tour one.
 A trip to South East Asia isn’t complete without a massage session, and Hoi An is no exception to that rule.
 The two massage places I tried in Hoi An are the following:

 - Ylang Ylang Spa – We pre-booked the Vietnamese-style traditional massage, which is a steal at US$16 per 60 minutes.
 The location is a little out of the way, but they would send a car to pick us up and drop us off so it’s not a big deal.
 We actually ended up coming here twice for pre-dinner massages!

-- Art Spa – This place is just a few minutes walk from the Hoi An market area.
-We paid about US$15 for foot massage here, which was also really good (Google Maps link)
+- Art Spa – This place is just a few minutes’ walks from the Hoi An market area.
+We paid about US$15 for a foot massage here, which was also really good (Google Maps link)

 Day 2: Day trip to Ba Na Hills and My Son Temple